efadhemon/efadhemon/README.md

 ## I'm a 😍😍 JavaScript Lover 😍😍!
 - 🔭 I’m currently working MERN-Stack Developer!
-- 🌱 I’m currently learning everything 🤣
-- 🌱 I'm trying to be more creative and will come back soon with something unique 🤣
+- 🌱 I'm trying to be more creative and will come back soon with something unique
-- 🥅 2021 Goals: React Native, Next.js
 - 🥅  I always like to learn new things and have experience with new stuff
 - ⚡ Fun fact: I love to Explore the world